jaesea17/SendIt_api/README.md

 - Create an order <br>
 - Customer can edit order <br>
 - Customer can delete order <br>
+- Emails is sent whenever there's an update <br>
 - Admin can edit order status and location